 By supporting a diverse and inclusive workplace, our employee resource groups help to ensure the many experiences of our diverse employees, customers and communities are reflected in our decisions and actions.
 We continue to focus on hiring, retention and advancement of women and underrepresented groups.
 Our vision is to cultivate a welcoming and nurturing workplace that will activate the next generation of innovators.
-One of the ways we strive to achieve these goals is by providing executive, monetary and other support to our Employee Business Resource Groups ("BRGs"), all of which encourage and welcome participation from all employees in all positions and locations.
-Our BRGs work to ensure their members have a voice in the Company's ongoing conversations about DE&I matters, including strategy.
-Currently, our BRGs include:
+One of the ways we strive to achieve these goals is by providing executive, monetary and other support to our Employee Resource Groups ("ERGs"), all of which encourage and welcome participation from all employees in all positions and locations.
+Our ERGs work to ensure their members have a voice in the Company's on-going conversations about DE&I matters, including strategy.
+Currently, our ERGs include:

-- The Black Inclusion Group ("BIG"), whose mission is to enrich the experience of our African-American employees by providing professional and leadership development, networking, mentoring and social opportunities, while also promoting understanding of their concerns and views among all of our employees.
-BIG is focused on inclusion, engagement, learning and advancement initiatives intended to promote retention of African American employees. - Women In Leadership ("WIL"), an organization created to inspire female employees to develop their leadership abilities, prepare for and take advantage of career growth opportunities, and increase their knowledge of the Company for organizational and personal success, is focused on fostering the recruitment, development, advancement and retention of female employees, and helping all employees gain an appreciation of issues and topics of importance to our female employees. - Adelante! provides a platform for highlighting and celebrating the richness of the Hispanic and LatinX communities' heritages to promote cultural and issue awareness among all of our employees.
-This organization also facilitates professional and leadership development, networking, mentoring and social opportunities for Hispanic and LatinX employees, with the aim of fostering recruitment, development, advancement and retention of those employees. - PROGPeople Respecting Individuality, Diversity and Equality ("PRIDE") seeks to foster a culture of understanding, diversity, inclusion and equality with our LGBTQ+ employees and allies, and encourages individuality, respect, professional development, and awareness of the challenges faced by, and issues that are important to, the LGBTQ+ community.
+- The Black Inclusion Group ("BIG"), whose mission is to enrich the experience of our African American employees by providing professional and leadership development, networking, mentoring and social opportunities, while also promoting understanding of their concerns and views among all of our employees.
+BIG is focused on inclusion, engagement, learning and advancement initiatives intended to foster recruitment, development, advancement and retention of African American employees. - Women In Leadership ("WIL"), is an organization created to inspire female employees to develop their leadership abilities, prepare for and take advantage of career growth opportunities, and increase their knowledge of the Company for organizational and personal success.
+This organization is focused on fostering the recruitment, development, advancement and retention of female employees, and helping all employees gain an appreciation of issues and topics of importance to our female employees.

+- Adelante! provides a platform for highlighting and celebrating the richness of the Hispanic and Latino communities' heritages to promote cultural and issue awareness among all of our employees.
+This organization also facilitates professional and leadership development, networking, mentoring and social opportunities for Hispanic and Latino employees, with the aim of fostering recruitment, development, advancement and retention of those employees. - PROGPeople Respecting Individuality, Diversity and Equality ("PRIDE") seeks to foster a culture of understanding, diversity, inclusion and equality with our LGBTQ+ employees and allies, and encourages individuality, respect, professional development, and awareness of the challenges faced by, and issues that are important to, the LGBTQ+ community. - Veterans and Allies Leading the Organization Responsibly ("VALOR") has developed a mission that embraces the proud military community of employee veterans and brings together the unique background of military service to harness their strengths to better serve the company, community and customers.

-In addition to providing support to our BRGs, our efforts to promote DE&I practices include:
+In addition to providing support to our ERGs, our efforts to promote DE&I practices include:

-- Hosting internal and guest speakers to discuss topics relevant to DE&I matters; - Conducting training to educate our employees about various DE&I themes, racial justice, disability inclusion and LGBTQ+ allyship, among other themes; - Improving and formalizing mentorship programs targeted towards our female, minority and LGBTQ+ employees, which we expect to implement during 2022; - Implementing a talent review process that is designed to utilize a multi-factor approach to understanding the talents of our employees and the potential they have to be future leaders of the Company.
+- Hosting internal and guest speakers to discuss topics relevant to DE&I matters; - Conducting training to educate our employees about various DE&I themes, racial justice, disability inclusion and LGBTQ+ allyship, among other themes; - Improving and formalizing mentorship programs targeted towards our female, minority and LGBTQ+ employees, which we expect to implement during 2023; - Implementing a talent review process that is designed to utilize a multi-factor approach to understanding the talents of our employees and the potential they have to be future leaders of the Company; and - Providing the ERGs with financial resources to target donations from the PROG Foundation to non-profit organizations that support DE&I, the missions of the ERGs and the communities in which we serve our customers.

-As of December 31, 2021, our employee count was 1,849 for Progressive Leasing, 156 for Vive, and 18 for Four, the majority of which were full time employees.
+As of December 31, 2022, our employee count was 1,491 for Progressive Leasing, 184 for Vive, and 17 for Four, the majority of which were full time employees.
 None of our employees are covered by a collective bargaining agreement, and we believe that our relations with employees are good.